IBM/video-summarizer-using-watson/README.md

 # Summary

-In this code pattern we learnt how to create a system to generate summary and insights from a video or audio file.
+In this code pattern we learnt how to create an integrated system to convert speech to text, generate summary and insights from a video or audio file.
 This solution has wider applicability across domains to gather insights quickly from different data formats.
-This will be beneficial for end users to understand the Transformer based architecture & Watson Speech to Text capabilities to embed them in different apps to solve complex business problems using unstructured data.
+This solution will be beneficial for Developers, Data Scientists & Architects to understand the Transformer based architecture & Watson Speech to Text capabilities to embed them in different apps to solve complex business problems associated with unstructured data.

 <!-- keep this -->
 ## License